 For 'Greyhound Predictors' who wish to simulate dogs that have been 'raised or lowered' in grade, then one of the best ways to represent a change in grade would be to alter a dog's fastest time!
 For example, if you consider a greyhound to be 'upped in class' then you should perhaps add on 0.10 or 0.20 secs to their time, as all up-graded dogs are theoretically less likely to obtain a trouble free run in order to produce their quickest times.
 Although, often to the contrary, certain strong 'improving greyhounds' may actually appreciate a quicker overall travelling speed throughout a race and will be towed along in the 'faster slipstreams' of other initially speedier dogs and despite being 'raised in class' continue to improve best times.
 For further information please see Racetimes.

 Alternatively, if you wished to simulate greyhounds 'lowered in class' then surprisingly you may need to deduct 0.10 or 0.20 secs from fastest time, as all down-graded dogs theoretically have a better chance of being afforded more 'racing room' in a lower grade to improve on their quickest times, and indeed yes, you may deduct an appropriate amount of time that best simulates greyhounds dropped in grade.

-I should also like to mention in the interests of 'The Science of Greyhound Race Prediction' that since the dogs remain completely unaware of the racing grade their in or have previously competed at, that you may wish to leave a dog's fastest time as it is, the choice is always yours!
+I should also like to mention in the interests of 'The Science of Greyhound Race Prediction' that since the dogs remain completely unaware of the grade their racing in or have previously competed at, then you may wish to leave a dog's fastest time as it is, the choice is always yours!

 Now check the formlines, the stat grade of race is found at the top of each race heading.